geertjanw/ojet-training/README.md

 Now, in the application, you should see an employee form for each iteration of the 'employees' array.

-2. The HTML above is quite verbose, it could be expressed more compactly like this, assuming we had a CCA component named 'my-employee-container', which would automatically do the above for us:
+2. The HTML above is quite verbose, it could be expressed more compactly like this, assuming we had a Web Component named 'my-employee-container', which would automatically do the above for us:

 ```html #button { border: none; }
 <my-employee-form-container data="[[employees]]"/>